-Aloe vera may well be the oldest recorded plant known to humankind.
-It has been widely recognised around the world to hold health benefits.
-Aloe vera is used extensively to treat not only damaged skin but also fevers and wounds.May 01, 2023 5:13 pm May 01, 2023 4:48 pm
+From Alexander the Great to the twenty-first century, aloe vera has been widely recognised around the world to hold medicinal properties.
+It is is used extensively to treat not only damaged skin but also fevers and wounds.May 01, 2023 5:13 pm May 01, 2023 4:48 pm

-Legend has it that acting upon the advice of Aristotle, Alexander the Great besieged and conquered the aloe vera capital of the ancient world.
+Legend has it that, acting upon the advice of Aristotle, Alexander the Great besieged and conquered the aloe vera capital of the ancient world.
 Lying roughly 150 miles east of the Cape Guardafui coast, the Island of Socotra produced a large portion of the Mediterranean’s aloe vera.
 In doing so, Alexander secured a steady stream of the healing plant to his army.

 "Ancient Egyptians called aloe vera the 'plant of immortality'."

 So, what is aloe vera?